Effective EPCM Contracting Strategies At Heart Of Project Success

 Benefits:

-- Incentivized Construction Management: Contractors are encouraged to manage costs efficiently, as their fee is directly tied to the project's expenses.
-There is potential for reducing overall construction costs as the fee I tied to the overall construction cost.
+- Incentivized Construction Management: There is potential for reducing overall construction costs as the fee I tied to the overall construction cost.
 Capturing this benefit requires capable client CM resources.

 Downsides: